Read How a Tumbled Marble Floor in Shrewsbury, MA Looked Impeccable after a Stone Cleaning

 The sight of their dingy marble floor made these homeowners feel miserable.
 They couldn't bear the idea of not being able to clean it, even though they had tried different traditional solutions and products.
 Their friends and family had recommended a wide range of remedies, from vinegar to industrial cleaners.
 Nevertheless, the floor seemed to be dirtier after each cleaning session.
 They decided to go online and browse the web for Shrewsbury stone cleaning

 services to get rid of the dirt and stains that were taking away the attractiveness of their floor, which was when they found Sir Grout of Greater Boston's professional stone cleaning services in their residential area.

 They called the local phone number and made an appointment for an in-home consultation.
 Our experts arrived at the agreed time and did the required inspection.
-They suggested a stone cleaning service to eliminate all the embedded grime, as well as a grout restoration and a color sealing job to revive the floor's appearance and obtain long-lasting results.
+They suggested a stone cleaning service to remove all the embedded grime, as well as a grout restoration and a color sealing job to revive the floor's appearance and obtain long-lasting results.

 Grout is a highly porous material.
 Dirt and spills can easily permeate its surface, soling its appearance and causing stains.
 Whenever you install grout, it is imperative to seal it, guaranteeing a water-, stain-, mold-, and mildew-resistant surface for much longer.
 Grout sealing prevents dirt from seeping into your grout for as long as possible.

 Our team of trained specialists began the floor restoration by carrying out a cleaning procedure.
 They thoroughly scrubbed the floor with alkaline products to remove all the dirt and sediment off the surface.
 After, they drilled holes in the grout around the areas where it was cracked to fill them with the bonding adhesive Fix-A-Floor, which would secure and prevent future movement of the tiles.
 They finished the job by color sealing the surface to match the tiles' color.